asparagusfox/LARBS_remaps_for_X1Carbon2G/README.md

 # useful_remaps_for_X1Carbon2G

-Shell script for vim friendly remapping on the Lenovo Thinkpad X1 Carbon 2nd Gen.
+Shell script for vim friendly (swap caps and esc) remapping on the Lenovo Thinkpad X1 Carbon 2nd Gen. For some reason this laptop has a weird placement of the home and end keys, where caps lock should usually be!
+The new "esc" key will act as super when pressed once.

 ## What it Does
 - Increase key speed via a rate change